top of page

 The Sword of Heaven by Mikkel Aaland

-Shinto, the "Way Of The Gods", is the indigenous spirituality of Japan.
-Shinto revers the spirits or essences, called kami, which reside in all things.
-These can be animistic, or, natural places which are considered to have a sacred spirit about them and are objects of worship.
-Frequently mountains, trees, rocks, rivers, and other natural edifices, a shrine is built nearby to honour the kami.
+Shinto reveres spirits or essences, called kami, which reside in all things.
+These can be animistic or natural places that are considered to have a sacred spirit about them and are objects of worship.
+Frequently mountains, trees, rocks, rivers, and other natural edifices, a shrine is built nearby to honor the kami.
 This is considered a sacred space inside which the kami actually dwells, being treated with the utmost respect.
-It is often a tree or rock, but can be as big as an entire village or mountain revered as having a kami nature.
-A shiminawa (a simple braided rice straw rope) draped across the space or object may be the only marker needed to show it is sacred and the dwelling of a kami.
+A shimenawa (a simple braided rice straw rope) draped across the space or object may be the only marker needed to show it is sacred and the dwelling of a kami.

-Statistics list over 80% of Japanese are Shintoists, as well as following Buddhist practices, although the majority of Japanese consider themselves to be non-religious.
-Kami and people are not separate, they exist within the same world.
+Statistics list over 80% of Japanese as Shintoists, as well as following Buddhist practices, although the majority of Japanese consider themselves to be non-religious.
+Kami and people are not separate; they exist within the same world.

 In The Sword Of Heaven, Norwegian writer Mikkel Aaland details his involvement in spreading kami throughout the world.
 A combination of travel and spiritual adventure, we follow Mikkel beginning in 1983 through a series of connections.
-He meets Juan Li at a party in San Francisco and hears how a Shinto priest had a vision of the end of the world.
-Despondent, he then had a vision of how to save the world.
-He was instructed to take an ancient relic, the Sword Of Heaven, and break it into 108 pieces.
-Each piece was encased in stone and retained the power of the sword to became kami themselves.
-The idea was to distribute these all over the world, and much like lay lines, the powers became a protective ring around the world.
-Intrigued, Mikkel mentions he would be open to being involved.
+In San Francisco, he hears how a Shinto priest had a vision of the end of the world.
+His response was to take an ancient relic, the Sword Of Heaven, and break it into 108 pieces.
+Each piece was encased in stone to retain the power of the sword, becoming kami themselves.
+These would be distributed worldwide, and much like ley lines, the powers join into a protective ring encasing the world.
+Intrigued, Mikkel becomes involved.
 He is a photographer and travels widely for work.
-When he returns to Norway, he is greeted with a package: One Shinto God.
-From this first placing in a Norwegian lake, Mikkel travels around the globe, from Japan to South America and Europe, placing Gods in sacred places over the next four years.
+When he returns to Norway, he is greeted with a package: one Shinto god.
+From the first placing in a Norwegian lake, Mikkel travels the globe, placing gods in sacred places over the next four years.

-The Sword of Heaven has a good balance and readers of spiritual and traveller's tales will find it appealing.
+The Sword of Heaven has a good balance and readers of spiritual and travelle's tales will find it appealing.

 2000 / Hardcover / 280 pages